Amit-Weis/Notes/SPH4UW/Unit 3/Unit 3- Circuits.md

 $$
 - we want as low as resitivity as possilbe
 - silver is the best conductor, but it tarnishes/rusts so its bad
-- copper or gold is very good, copper is very cheap and very malleable, but gold is very untarnishble
+- copper or gold is very good, copper is very cheap and very malleable, but gold is very untarnished
 - resistance $\neq$ resistivity

+## Power and EMF
+---

+## Kirchhoff's Rules
+---
+- ohms law only applies for simple cicruits
+- to anaylze more complex circuits we need to use Kirchhoff's Rules
+- Kirchhoff's Rules
+	- junction rule:
+		- conservation of energy, but conservation of current
+		- the sum of all our currents exiting the junction must equal the current entering the junction
+		- $I_{1} = I_{2} + I_{3}$
+	- loop rule:
+		- the sum of all changes in electric potential around any closed system must equal zero
+		- a battery provides $x$ volts, and then it loses $y$ amounts of voltage at every load
+		- $x-y=0$
+- steps for solving K rule questions
+	- draw an expected direction of the current for each circui element
+		- the direction doesnt matter, if its wrong the real direction is in the oppsite direction, you will calcualte a negative result
+	- apply the junctino rule to each junction. you need as many equations as there are unkowns
+	-